IzabellaSouza/Rossmann-Store-Sales/README.md

 ## STEPS

+The method used for the project was CRISP-DM, apply as the steps below:

 - [x] **Data Description:** The goal is to use statistical metrics to identify outliers in the business scope and also analyze basic statistical metrics such as: mean, median, maximum, minimum, range, skew, curtosis and standard deviation.

 - [x] **Feature Engineering:** The goal of this step is to obtain new attributes based on the original variables, in order to better describe the phenomenon to be modeled.